absorensen/numbers_go_brrrr/m1_memory_hierarchies/s5_immediate_gpu_computation.md

 implementations, but it has been left as an optional exercise for you to implement this for immediate mode operations.
 This works just fine when you have 4-10 shaders to compile and keep track of, but what if you had in the 1000's of combinations?
-In that case you might need some form of cache eviction mechanism, such as LRU.
+In that case you might need some form of cache eviction mechanism, such as [LRU][7].

 [0]: https://github.com/absorensen/the-guide/blob/main/m1_memory_hierarchies/code/computational_graphs/src/shared/tensor2d_gpu.rs
 [1]: https://github.com/absorensen/the-guide/blob/main/m1_memory_hierarchies/code/computational_graphs/src/shared/shaders/linear.wgsl